 Further, I hope to research strategies to help my start-up company be more successful.
 Currently, most of the subscribers are expats because subscription services are new to China.
 Many locals are hesitant about joining because it means that they would have to pay for the service/product before they receive the wine.
 Another project that I am excited for is to produce some video content for our new app and social media platforms.
 Much of the content is inconsistent and ordinary.

 Some of the challenges I face during the next five weeks are that the market that we cater to is “dead” during the summer time.
 Many expats leave China and head to their home countries (including my supervisor), which means no demand for our company.
 While my supervisor is away for two weeks, I will be working with my colleague on producing marketing content for magazines and for our own social media platforms.
 However, my colleague does not have a marketing background.

-Finally, being an intern in China, it goes without saying that I am I eager learn about the business culture in China, Chinese markets, and Chinese culture.
+Finally, being an intern in China, it goes without saying that I am eager to learn about the business culture in China, Chinese markets, and Chinese culture.
 I am ready to be challenged and grow more during the next five weeks.
-I can not wait to reflect back to this moment and see how I have changed for the better.
+I cannot wait to reflect back to this moment and see how I have changed for the better.